 Term bills for one-half of the annual comprehensive fee are issued electronically to students twice a year:

-Additional billing statements are sent on a monthly basis with any miscellaneous charges or credits that are posted to a student’s account during the course of the term.
+Additional billing statements are sent on a monthly basis with any miscellaneous charges or credits that are posted in EphPay during the course of the term.

-Students are encouraged to grant access to parents and other parties to the Student Account Center to pay and view bills online.
-Payments may be made by echeck, ACH or by credit card (2.99% convenience fee).
-International payments may be made by wire transfer through Flywire.
+Students are encouraged to grant access to parents and other parties to EphPay to view and pay bills online. or international wire transfer.
+Payments may be made by echeck, or by credit card (2.99% convenience fee).
 Payments may also be made by check, mailed directly to:

 Williamstown, MA 01267

-Information on payment plan options and TMS can be found at the Student Account Center.
+Information on payment plan options can be found in EphPay

-A $30 charge will be assessed for each returned check paid directly to Williams or any payment through the Student Account Center.
+A $30 charge will be assessed for each returned check paid directly to Williams or any payment through EphPay.
 A cashier check or money order may be required as payment for a returned check.

 Outside Scholarships/Employer Tuition Benefit Plans

-Students who receive a scholarship that was not awarded through the Office of Financial Aid, or an employer tuition benefit plan, must complete a Scholarship Information Sheet and submit it to the Office of Financial Aid by May 30.
+Students who receive a scholarship or a employer tuition benefit that was not awarded through Student Financial Services, are required to report them in Williams Student Records>Stu Financial Services forms tile>Report Scholarship/Benefits.
 Provisional credit will be posted to the term bill.
 If actual payment for the provisional credit is not received by the date anticipated, the provisional credit will expire and be removed from a student’s account creating a balance due.

 Accounts that are not paid in full by the due date may be assessed a $250.00 late fee.
 This includes accounts which have a balance due to a late loan application or the failure of the student or parent to sign promissory notes on a timely basis.